Understanding Persuasion in Long-Running Agents: Limitations and Scope

 \section{Limitations and Scope}

-To maintain comparability between web research and coding tasks, we use \texttt{gpt-4.1-nano} as the coding agent backbone.
-While this ensures experimental consistency, models specialized for code generation (e.g., CodeLLaMA or Codex-style models) may exhibit different sensitivity to persuasion.
+To maintain comparability between web research and coding tasks, While this ensures experimental consistency, models specialized for code generation (e.g., CodeLLaMA or Codex-style models) may exhibit different sensitivity to persuasion.

 Across experiments, persuasion propagation effects are variable in both magnitude and direction.
 Although belief prefill produces more systematic shifts than on-the-fly persuasion, these effects remain modest, reflecting both the inherently noisy nature of agentic behavior and the intentionally minimal strength of our persuasion intervention.